CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problems does Git & Github solve?

-When people want to share code to each other they can put it on Github
+It allows people share code with each other

+It allows you to work on the same file at the same time - colloborate

+It keeps track of every version saved and gives you access to a full history of changes, allowing you to go back to any version of the file at any time.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create a copy of

 ## Question 10